-Psychologists at BOC Galway work on interagency Early Intervention Disability Teams, School Age Disability Teams, and Adult Service Teams.
+Psychologists at BOCSI Galway Region work on interagency Early Intervention Disability Teams, School Age Disability Teams, and Adult Service Teams.

 We work in close partnership with colleagues across other disciplines so that a cohesive coordinated service is provided.

 Depending on the service need, we also work with other service providers who may be involved in supporting a person so that the best supports are provided and outcomes obtained.